ahansenlab/AbsLoopQuant_analysis_code/README.md

 #### Filtering of quantifiable chromatin loops (filter_loops.py)

 This Python script filters the chromatin loops based on various criteria for quantifiability, saving the output as a .csv file.
+This script uses multiprocessing to speed up the operations.

 #### Quantify loops (quantify_loops.py)

-This Python script calculates the raw Micro-C dot strengths of the filtered loops, saving the output as a .csv file.
+This Python script calculates the AbLE scores of the filtered loops, saving the output as a .csv file.
+This script uses multiprocessing to speed up the operations.

+#### Calculate AbLE score at random positions (filter_random_loops.py and quantify_random_loops.py)

+These Python scripts are used to calculate AbLE scores at random positions in the Micro-C map as a negative control.
+These scripts correspond to `filter_loops.py` and `quantify_loops.py`.

-#### Loop tools module (looptools.py)
+#### Absolute Looping Estimator (AbLE) module (looptools.py)

-A Python module that contains the functions to calculate the average P(s) curves (used in `calculate_P_s_curves.py`) and to quantify loops (used in `quantify_loops.py`).
+This is the main Python module for loop quantification by AbLE.
+It contains the functions to calculate the average P(s) curves (used in `calculate_P_s_curves.py`) and to calculate the AbLE scores of loops (used in `quantify_loops.py`).

 #### Process ChIP-seq data for loop classification (process_loop_classification_epigenomics_data.sh)